GETTING INTO SHAPE FOR TREKKING:

 It is important, of course, that all Big Wild trip participants arrive in good enough condition to successfully complete and enjoy their backpacking vacation.
 Depending upon the trip and your body size, you’ll be carrying a backpack that weighs between 30 and 45 pounds at the beginning of a trip.
 Most modern backpacks are quite comfortable to carry, provided that they properly fit.
 The packs we supply our guests are state-of-the-art, and we fit them to you so that you are a happy hiker!

 The vast majority of our clients do just fine, even on their first backpack trip.
-Nonetheless, backpacking is for active, not sedentary people, and in most situations, folks who are seriously overweight or who regularly smoke cigarettes are going to have a tough time and will likely be putting themselves and others in serious jeopardy.
+Nonetheless, backpacking is for active, not sedentary people, and in most situations, folks who are seriously overweight or who regularly smoke cigarettes are going to have a tough time and will likely be putting themselves and others in jeopardy.

 And, if you’re pretty sedentary, training for your trek is essential.